ishita-611/drumkit/README.md

 # drumkit
-A virtual drumkit built with HTML, CSS, and JavaScript.
+A browser-based virtual drumkit made with HTML, CSS, and JavaScript.
+Click the pads or press keyboard keys to play drum sounds.

+## Features
+- Responsive drum pads
+- Keyboard support
+- Clean design
+- Plays kick, snare, and more

+## Built With
+- HTML
+- CSS
+- JavaScript

+## Screenshot